January is Cervical Cancer Awareness Month.

 In summary, the best protection from cervical cancer comes from three actions:

 Do you need more information about obtaining a Pap test?
-Call the Cancer Program Office at 329-5654 to see if you qualify for the free cervical screening event this weekend.
+Call the Cancer Program Office at 329-5654 to see if you qualify for the free cervical screening.

 This is an annual event that is sponsored by Community Medical Center, St. Patrick Hospital and Partnership Health Center.
 The goal of this event is to promote the health and wellness of women in our community.